amalaluan/it_how-to/pages/test-localhost-website-on-mobile-devices.md

-# How to Test Your Application In Mobile Devices (Localhost)
+# Exposing Localhost for Mobile Testing: A Step-by-Step Guide

 ### Using a Framework (e.g., Vite with React)